CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

     pip3 --version
     ```

-    2. (Optional but recommended) Create a virtual environment.
+    #### II.
+(Optional but recommended) Create a virtual environment.
 This helps keep your environment clean:

     <br>